ctnava/rxtechnotes/Prescriptions/iii_product_selection.md

-# 📘 Appendix II: Product Selection Codes
+# 📘 Appendix III: Product Selection Codes

 Technicians are generally expected to dispense generic drugs when available unless the prescriber specifies that the drug should be **Dispensed as Written (DAW)** or the inscription is for a hormone.